MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/secure-baseline.md

 This security baseline enables customers to closely meet with CIS Benchmark and DISA STIG requirements for the OS and the Microsoft recommended security baseline.
 It reduces OPEX - with built-in drift protection, and consistent at scale monitoring via Azure Arc Hybrid edge baseline.
 Finally, it also improves the security posture via disablement of legacy protocols and ciphers.

-You can download the [complete list of settings]() for your reference.
+You can find and download the complete list of settings at: https://aka.ms/hci-securitybase

 ## Next steps